freakzlike/vue-service-model/docs/api/fields.md

   // Set value to data by using attributeName
   // Will create nested structure from attributeName (e.g. "address.city" -> {address: {city: 'New York'}}) public valueSetter (value: any, data: Dictionary<any>): void

+  // Parse a raw value and return the parsed value with valid data type public async valueParser (rawValue: any): Promise<any>

   // Map value from a data structure to another data structure.
   // Uses valueGetter and valueSetter